kubos/kubos/docs/ecosystem/services/scheduler.rst

 Behavior
 --------

-The behavior of the scheduler is defined through three levels of organization: *mode*, *schedule*, and *task*.
+The behavior of the scheduler is defined by three levels of organization: *mode*, *schedule*, and *task*.
 The *mode* determines which schedule directory is being executed.
-The *schedule* is then assembled through combining all the *task lists* in the schedule directory, each of which can contain one or many *tasks*.
+The *schedule* is then assembled by combining all the *task lists* in the schedule directory, each of which can contain one or many *tasks*.
 New *tasks* can be added to a *schedule* by uploading a *task list* to a location which is accessible to the scheduler, and importing that *task list* to the appropriate mode.